kotlin-hands-on/hands-on/Introduction to Coroutines/04_Suspend.md

 While the response isn't yet received, the thread is free to be occupied with other tasks.
-That's why when you load users via the `COROUTINE` option, the UI stays responsive, despite all the requests take place on the main UI thread, as you can see in the log.
+That's why when you load users via the `COROUTINE` option, the UI stays responsive, despite all the requests take place on the main UI thread.
-The log shows that indeed all the requests are sent on the main UI thread:
+The log confirms that all the requests are sent on the main UI thread:

 ```
 2538 [AWT-EventQueue-0 @coroutine#1] INFO  Contributors - kotlin: loaded 30 repos